Brian Owen

-Brian Ernest Owen (born 1 November 1944) is an English former footballer.
-He played as a winger.
+Brian Ernest Owen (1 November 1944 – July 2025) was an English footballer who played as a winger.
 After a playing career that saw him play in the First Division and an FA Cup semi-final, Owen spent time as a coach, physiotherapist, assistant manager and scout for various professional clubs.

 Career

 Born in Harefield, Middlesex, Owen joined Watford as an apprentice when he was 17.
 He spent most of his playing career at Watford, playing for them in an FA Cup semi final and helping them to a Football League Third Division championship.
 After making 170 appearances and scoring 20 goals for the club in all competitions, he was released on a free transfer in 1970.

 He later played for Colchester United, and ended his career with four games in the First Division for Wolverhampton Wanderers.